 As previously mentioned, even though public health insurance covers a substantial portion of medical bills, most of the French population also has some form of private health insurance.
 These private health plans are often supplied by employers.
 Expats moving to France for work should try to negotiate this into their package before signing a contract.

-Due to the success of the public health insurance system, there are far fewer providers of private healthcare insurance in France than in many other destinations.
+Owing to the success of the public health insurance system, there are far fewer providers of private healthcare insurance in France than in many other destinations.

 Emergency services in France

-Most serious medical emergencies in France are handled by SAMU (Service d'Aide Médicale d'Urgence), which is a publically run organisation that provides ambulance services as well as other specialist medical assistance.
+Most serious medical emergencies in France are handled by SAMU (Service d'Aide Médicale d'Urgence), which is a publicly run organisation that provides ambulance services as well as other specialist medical assistance.
 In case of an emergency, expats should dial 15 if using a landline, or 112 if phoning from a mobile.